pconrad/AwesomePrelims/README.md

 AwesomePrelims
 ==============

 Preliminary work for the Awesome library (not DisMaL).
-Make subdirs jhenkens rmacklin pconrad for pieces.

-THE CURRENT BEST VERSION OF set.js is in the rmacklin/js

-For our next trick, we'll create a "master" directory in the top level, and start phasing out the individual ones.

-From that point forward, we should only work in the master.
+No more individual dirs... just js and java